Overview

 DeWitt Weaver, WCM’s President, reviews all accounts monthly, during scheduled Investment

-the client, upon receipt of information material to the management of the portfolio, or at any time
+client, upon receipt of information material to the management of the portfolio, or at any time such a

-such a review is deemed necessary or advisable by WCM.
-These factors generally include, but are
+review is deemed necessary or advisable by WCM.
+These factors generally include, but are not limited

-not limited to, the following: a change in general client circumstances (marriage, divorce,
+to, the following: a change in general client circumstances (marriage, divorce, retirement); or economic,

-reflect the positions, current pricing, transactions and fees paid.
-Account custodians also provide
+the positions, current pricing, transactions and fees paid.
+Account custodians also provide prompt

-prompt confirmation of all trading activity, and year-end tax statements, such as 1099 forms.
-From
+confirmation of all trading activity, and year-end tax statements, such as 1099 forms.
+From time to time,

-time to time, WCM may provide summary performance reports with additional information.
+WCM may provide summary performance reports with additional information.
+Investment advisory

 Item 14 - Client Referrals and Other Compensation